AlexanderGW/jwsa/README.md

 mysql-client, openssh, rsync, scp, curl/wget

 #### Project environments
-These scripts expect a partial pre-exisiting environment setup.

-The scripts will fall-back to sourcing the database on local or destination, named `$PROJECT_NAME`
+These scripts expect a database on either the local, or remote environment.

-The .env files will be generated based on the information available at the time.
-Some values will default  to `$PROJECT_NAME`
+The `.env` files will be generated based on the information available at the time.
+Some values (such as database name) will default  to `$PROJECT_NAME`.

 #### Rsync
 The rsync command for webserver configs, requires `sudo` access.
 Add the following to `sudo visudo` to allow this.